ik-learning/automate-code-review/README.md

 - RDS validation
 - Please can you update the topic details section, and also put the topics in alphabetical order.
 - Jira link is missing
+- Du not ren when `[skip ci]
+- Template should be used!!!
+- skip some suggestions for renovate bot